rtivadar/aath0.github.io/_posts/2018-04-18-atp-tennis-analysis-2006-2015-do-lefties-have-an-advantage.md

 Finally, I examined the overall proportion of matches won for both left-handed and right-handed players.
 Across all matches in my data set from 2006 to 2015, left-handed players won 48.6% of their matches, while right-handed players won 50.4% of their matches.
 A proportion test to see if there was a difference in the proportion of matches won by left-handed and right-handed players had a statistically significant result, with a p-value of 0.007041.
 That is, we would expect the difference in proportions to be this extreme, in either direction, less than 1 out of 100 times.

 I also reexamined the proportion of matches won for the top 100 players in the world.
 For just this subset of data, left-handed players won 48.5% of their matches, while right-handed players won 50.2% of their matches.
-The results of this proportion test were just above the statisically significant threshold, with a p-value of 0.05288.
+The results of this proportion test were just above the statistically significant threshold, with a p-value of 0.05288.

 To summarize, my analysis has show that left-handed players absolutely do not have an advantage at the ATP World Tour Level of men's professional tennis.
 They systematically have lower match statistics than right-handed players, they lose over 50% of the time to right-handed players, and they also win a significantly lower proportion of their overall matches than right-handed players.